Booking Inquiry

 Night divers should bring suitable dive lights and batteries.
 Spear fishing is not permitted.

-Truk dive permits and related costs of $50.00 per person will be assessed onboard and is not included in your package.
+Chuuk State dive permits valid for 1 year cost $50.00 per person, assessed onboard and are not included in your dive package.

 Baggage: